 “Now goblins are cruel, wicked, and bad-hearted.
 They make no beautiful things, but they make many clever ones…Hammers, axes, swords, daggers, pickaxes, tongs, and also instruments of torture, they make very well…It is not unlikely that they invented some of the machines that have since troubled the world, especially the ingenious devices for killing large numbers of people at once, for wheels and engines and explosions always delighted them…”

-The bolded part is my emphasis, the audiobook reading, by Rob Inglis, is really great at making the point that “beautiful” and “clever” can often be found on different ends of the spectrum.
+The bolded part is my emphasis, with the audiobook reading, by Rob Inglis, really great at making the point that “beautiful” and “clever” can often be found on different ends of the spectrum.
 The emphasis on this kind of stuff is interesting, and one wonders if Tolkien was calling back to his time in the trenches of World War One.
 The goblins don’t immediately make you think German or British or anyone really, but it’s hard not to think that the author was imagining his wartime experience when he wrote the line “ingenious devices for killing large numbers of people at once”.
 It also calls to mind an early draft of “The Fall Of Gondolin”, previously mentioned, wherein the goblin armies had tanks for their assault on the elven city.
+Tolkien is nakedly scathing of such advances: “as it is called“.

 The goblins are led by “the Great Goblin“, a figure that at one point I would have sworn was called the Goblin King, but I digress.
 The Great Goblin is a fantastical figure, literally an enlarged version of the goblins, perhaps an Uruk if future amendments to the canon can be allowed.
 Of all the goblins that we will encounter in the course of the story, the Great Goblin is the only named one to have lines, and he comes off, again, as a comically cruel character, that you kind of wish you had a bit more time with.
 And he’s strangely well-spoken to boot, his opening being “Who are these miserable persons?”, before threatening Thorin with “something particularly uncomfortable”.
 In line with stuff like the goblins referring to the cave as their “porch”, and their hilarious claim that Thorin is lying about his companies intention while lying about what happened in the cave, you can tell that the goblins like to present a façade of civility, but that’s all it is.